kjkartik/flutter_theme_manager_/README.md

     );

- Use this code to pass color in Whole app
+ Use this to pass color in Whole app

          color:AppTheme.theme(context:
                     context,lightTheme: Color(0xffffffff),darkTheme:Colors.black )